|Nutrition Facts (per serving)|

-Spread chopped cabbage on the bottom of a large casserole dish or Dutch oven.
-Add the sauerkraut.
+Spread the chopped cabbage on the bottom of a large casserole dish or Dutch oven.
+Add the drained sauerkraut.

-Cut the smoked ribs into pieces if using, otherwise, space the smoked meat of choice between the cabbage rolls.
+Cut the smoked ribs into pieces.
+Space the ribs or other smoked meat of choice between the cabbage rolls.

 Mix tomato sauce and soup with enough water to make a liquidy consistency.

 Reduce temperature to 325 F and bake for 2 more hours.